-Matcha is one of my favorite ingredients to bake with, and it's perfect in a cheesecake!
-Its bright, grassy flavor profile pairs beautifully with the cream cheese and the cinnamon in the gluten free graham cracker crust.
+Matcha is one of my favorite ingredients to bake with, and a matcha cheesecake is one of my favorite desserts to use it in!
+Matcha's bright, grassy flavor profile pairs beautifully with the cream cheese and the cinnamon in the graham cracker crust.

 The history of matcha can be traced back to the Chinese Tang Dynasty in the 7th-10th centuries before it was introduced in Japan between the 10th and 13th centuries.

 Matcha is an integral part of East Asian and Japanese culture.
 I've linked articles about the history (I linked to Wikipedia so you can reference their sources), cultural appropriation, and white-washing of matcha.
 Here are some of my favorite Asian creators you should support: Veggiekins, The Heirloom Pantry , Bee the Love.

 - Creamy cheesecake- The texture of this cheesecake is super rich and creamy.